-Most cases are mild, but they can be serious if the curvature begins to affect the heart and lungs.
+Most cases are mild, but they can be severe if the curvature begins to affect the heart and lungs.

 Although some people develop lumbar scoliosis at a very young age, it usually begins just before puberty, during the outbreaks of growth that occur during this time.

-Scoliosis can also cause misalignment in the bones of the body and chronic pain in the back.
+Scoliosis can also cause misalignment in the body’s bones and chronic pain in the back.
 Scoliosis is monitored closely to avoid serious complications.
 Treatments for scoliosis involve controlling pain or correcting the curvature if necessary.

 Lumbar scoliosis can make one hip look taller than the other or one leg look longer than the other.
 In milder cases, corrective exercises are performed.
 These involve strengthening the abdominal muscles that support the spine.

-In some cases, lumbar scoliosis is degenerative, develops after age 50 due to a rupture of the spine, as opposed to the most common adolescent idiopathic form, which has no known cause.
+In some cases, lumbar scoliosis is degenerative.
+It develops after age 50 due to a spine rupture instead of the most common adolescent idiopathic form, which has no known cause.

-Although this form of curvature can be linked to congenital scoliosis at birth, and can also occur as a result of a neuromuscular condition in adulthood, it is more frequently identified in patients with idiopathic scoliosis.
+Although this form of curvature can be linked to congenital scoliosis at birth and can also occur due to a neuromuscular condition in adulthood, it is more frequently identified in patients with idiopathic scoliosis.

 Although this form of scoliosis is less common than the curvature within the thoracic region (posterior middle), it is common for the curvature to include the upper lumbar vertebrae and the lower thoracic vertebrae.

-The most commonly affected by the lumbar curvature are people with degenerative conditions of the spine in the lower back, where years of bending and twisting and bearing the weight of the upper body can have a cost.
+The most commonly affected by the lumbar curvature are people with degenerative spine conditions in the lower back, where years of bending and twisting and bearing the upper body’s weight can cost.

 Degenerative conditions that cause lumbar scoliosis

-While lumbar scoliosis may be present at birth (congenital scoliosis) or develop early in life (adolescent idiopathic scoliosis), it is more prevalent in middle-aged or older people.
+While lumbar scoliosis may be present at birth (congenital) or develop early in life (adolescent idiopathic scoliosis), it is more prevalent in middle-aged or older people.

 At this stage of life, the anatomy of the spine has generally begun to wear out.

-The intervertebral discs begin to lose water content and become brittle, the cartilage of the vertebral joints begins to fray and bone spurs begin to form (osteophytes).
+The intervertebral discs begin to lose water content and become brittle, the cartilage of the vertebral joints starts to fray, and bone spurs begin to form (osteophytes).

 Symptoms of lumbar scoliosis

-In most cases, the symptoms of lumbar scoliosis will be distinguished during early and middle childhood, although in cases of adult degenerative scoliosis, it can also be associated with a number of corresponding conditions, including lumbar spinal stenosis and osteoporosis.
+In most cases, the symptoms of lumbar scoliosis will be distinguished during early and middle childhood.
+However, in cases of adult degenerative scoliosis, it can also be associated with several related conditions, including lumbar spinal stenosis and osteoporosis.

 Some visual symptoms of lumbar scoliosis include: